-Patient and Visitor Injury Plan: If a patient or delivery person slips and falls at your clinic, you might be held liable.
+You might be liable if a patient or delivery person slips and falls at your clinic.
 If the injured party sues, you may be forced to pay for medical bills as well as the cost of hiring a lawyer.
-Well, in this case, the plan can play security.
+Well, in this case, the Plan can play security.

-Patient and Visitor Property Damage Plan: Your dietitian business, radiology lab, or another healthcare firm may be required to handle the property of patients and visitors.
-If an item is misplaced or destroyed, your practice may be held responsible.
-So the plan can play a part in the repair of the damaged item, replacement, and legal fees of the lawsuit.
+Your dietitian business, radiology lab, or another healthcare firm may be required to handle the property of patients and visitors.
+Your practice may be held responsible if an item is misplaced or destroyed.
+So the Plan can play a part in repairing the damaged item, replacing it, and legal fees of the lawsuit.

-An Advertising Injury: It is easy to accidentally duplicate a competitor's slogan or mimic another advertising campaign when advertising your healthcare firm and its services.
-These accidents are covered by the plan too.
+It is easy to accidentally duplicate a competitor's slogan or mimic another advertising campaign when advertising your healthcare firm and its services.
+Unfortunately, these accidents are covered by the Plan too.